-But by that reasoning, when Jesus tried being a pacifist, that also failed because they nailed him to the cross.
+But by that reasoning, when Jesus tried being a pacifist, he also failed because they nailed him to the cross.
 After all, it was not this world that Jesus cared about, but the world to come.
-The Christians that got thrown to the lions ascended to Heaven for their eternal reward, while those in the coliseum, cheering at the spectacle, would soon find themselves suffering the fires of Hell.
-To put it differently, given that Jesus was the son of God, and that there is a Heaven and a Hell, what could be more practical than turning the other cheek with an eye to gaining access to Heaven, rather than a shortsighted resistance to evil, which will condemn one to an eternity of evil for which resistance will be in vain?
+The Christians that got thrown to the lions ascended to Heaven for their eternal reward, while those in the coliseum, cheering at the spectacle, would soon find themselves burning in the fires of Hell.
+To put it differently, given that Jesus was the son of God, and that there is a Heaven and a Hell, what could be more practical than turning the other cheek with an eye to gaining access to Heaven, rather than a shortsighted resistance to evil, which will condemn one to an eternity of torment for which resistance will be in vain?
 To reject the teachings of Jesus on the grounds that they are impractical is as much to admit that one does not believe all that stuff.

 To keep us from supposing that the pacifist in The Lady Vanishes will pass through the pearly gates and be rewarded, those who wrote the screenplay made him an adulterer, and a cad at that, one that betrays the woman who thought they were going to be married.
-Pacifism is not only impractical, but associated with sin.
+Pacifism is not only impractical in this movie, but also associated with sin.
 Most of the time, however, the movies do not associate pacifism with sin.
-If a pacifist in a movie dies for what he believes, he is usually just portrayed as a fool.
-For example, in The War of the Worlds (1953), the pastor that decides that he just needs to offer the Martians peace is presumably a good man, but he is promptly dispatched by the alien invaders.
+If a pacifist in a movie, set in contemporary times, dies for what he believes, he is usually just portrayed as a fool.
+For example, in The War of the Worlds (1953), the pastor who decides that he just needs to offer the Martians peace is presumably a good man, but he is promptly dispatched by the alien invaders.

 Dr. Mangram (Tom Powers) comes over to take the bullet out.
-He makes a snide remark about the way the wicked always seem to be able to survive gunshot wounds while the godly succumb to infection, and Penny’s father chastises him, saying, “You so-called atheists.
+He makes a snide remark about the way the wicked always seem to be able to survive gunshot wounds, while the godly succumb to infection.
+Penny’s father chastises him, saying, “You so-called atheists.
 You always feel so compelled to stretch your godlessness.”
 With this brief exchange, the movie expresses its attitude toward atheists.
 First, the atheist is rude and churlish, entering the house of a family he knows to be devout and mocking their religion.
-For a long time in the movies, atheists were never allowed to be congenial and easygoing, as in reality, many of them are.
+For a long time in the movies, atheists were never allowed to be congenial and easygoing.
 Movie atheists had to let everyone know just how much they despised religion.
 Second, this movie was made at a time when a lot of people believed that there really was no such thing as an atheist, that their denial of God’s existence was a self-deluding pretense.
 Hence the use of the term “so-called” to modify the word “atheist.”

-Another feature of the stereotypical movie atheist is the emphasis on reality and logic, at the expense of sentiment and feeling.
+Another feature of the stereotypical movie atheist is the emphasis on reason and logic, at the expense of sentiment and feeling.
 Dr. Mangram says to Penny’s mother, “You can carry this head-in-sand attitude just so far in the world of reality.”
 She replies, “We assure you that you will finally realize that realism untempered by sentiments of humanity is really just a mean, hard, cold outlook on life.”
 She is right, of course.
 But that is precisely the sort of thing David Hume might have said.
-In reality, atheists have as much sentiment as anyone else, but movie atheists tend to lack these feelings.

 Right after he rides off, Penny comes to.
 She seems to be completely well.
 Mangram is stunned.
 “I can’t understand it,” he says.
 “I can’t understand it at all.
 There must be some logical, scientific explanation.
 I am too old to start believing in miracles.”
 And thus does the movie refute the atheist.